stijn-dejongh/lovecraft_public_domain/raw_converts/gm.md

 there arose to my ears a dull chant whose origin and nature were apparently unmistakable.
 While the words were utterly undistinguishable, the chant awaked in me a peculiar train of associations;
-and I was reminded of some vaguely disquieting lines I had once translated out of an Egyptian book, which in turn were taken from a papyrus of ancient Mero&euml;.
+and I was reminded of some vaguely disquieting lines I had once translated out of an Egyptian book, which in turn were taken from a papyrus of ancient Meroë.
 Through my brain ran lines that I fear to repeat; lines telling of very antique things and forms of life in the days when our earth was exceeding young.
 Of things which thought and moved and were alive, yet which gods and men would not consider alive.
 It was a strange book.